motobreath/Mapper/README.md

 Mapper
 ======

 Simple CRUD methods to map models to a database.
+Usually for use in Zend 2 applications.